rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.4225 Unnumbered pages or leaves

-<a name="6.21.4225.1">6.21.4225.1</a> Count unnumbered sequences of pages or leaves according to the terms used to describe the rest of the manifestation or the part of the manifestation with which they are associated.
+<a name="6.21.4225.1">6.21.4225.1</a> Record unnumbered sequences of pages or leaves according to the terms used to describe the rest of the manifestation or the part of the manifestation with which they are associated.
 In ambiguous cases count them as leaves when they are all printed on one side only; otherwise count them as pages.
-If the gatherings are discernible, include in the count blank leaves at the beginning of the first gathering or at the end of the final gathering when they are present in an item in hand or known to be present in other exemplars of the manifestation.
-Record the presence of such blank leaves in [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.423.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.423.1)).
+If the gatherings are discernible, include in the count blank leaves at the beginning of the first gathering or at the end of the final gathering when they are present in an item in hand or are known to be present in other exemplars of the manifestation.
+Record the presence of such blank leaves in [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) if considered important (see [6.215.423.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.423.1)).
 Do not count possibly blank leaves wanting according to signature count and not known to exist in other exemplars.
 Record unnumbered pages or leaves by enclosing the total number in the sequence within square brackets.

 >Example:
 ><CITE>[4], 52 pages</CITE>